UO-CIS211/Duck_Sudoku/doc/HOWTO-PROPAGATE.md

 ```python
     leftovers = set(CHOICES)
 ```

+The set data type has two operations for removing a element, `remove` and `discard`.
+The `remove` operation raises an exception if the element is not present in the set.
+At this stage it will work fine, because we solve only consistent puzzles, and in a consistent puzzle we should never attempt to remove the same value twice.
+Later, though, we will add guess-and-check, and some of our guesses will be wrong.
+Wrong guesses can lead to inconsistent states.
+I suggest using the
+`discard` operation so that `hidden_single` will not need revision when we add guessing.

 Hidden single works only in combination with another tactic that eliminates candidates, like naked single.
 Hidden single can only contribute progress if naked single makes